semrekkers/sqlz/README.md

 This package provides a set of helper functions and types to simplify operations with SQL databases in Go.
 It provides a more flexible and intuitive interface for scanning SQL query results directly into Go structs, slices of structs, or channels of structs.
 It was inspired by [jmoiron/sqlx](https://github.com/jmoiron/sqlx) but it's more lightweight.
 The core implementation is just the `Scan()` function.

+The package is considered stable and ready for production use.

 ## Examples

 Use sqlz to scan a slice of `User` structs from a query result set.